my-rice/Autonomous-Navigation-Turtlebot4/README.md

 ## How to launch

-First of all the localization, nav2 and rviz node should be bringed up, by using the startup launch file created:
+First of all the localization, nav2 and rviz node should be brought up, by using the startup launch file created:
 ```
 ros2 launch planner_pkg startup_launch.py
 ```